e-methane

 Vessel emissions

-Methane combustion does release CO2 – but with e-methane providing significant negative value for well-to-tank emissions, a greenhouse gas emissions benefit is clearly obtained from a well-to-wake perspective.
+As methane is a potent greenhouse gas, onboard emissions of uncombusted methane (methane slip) are a concern for this fuel pathway.
+It is crucial to address the potential negative impacts associated with methane slip, as unregulated emissions can undermine the environmental advantages of e-methane.
 High-pressure two-stroke engines have very low methane slip (~0.2%).
-Other engine types (such as low-pressure two-stroke and 4-stroke engines) have higher methane slip (up 3-4%).
-Methane slip should be reduced through regulations that incorporate methane into a CO2-equivalent methodology combined with further development of onboard emission reduction technologies like catalysts.
+Other engine types, such as low-pressure two-stroke and four-stroke engines, have higher methane slip (1.7% and 3.1%).
+Methane slip should be reduced through regulations that incorporate methane emissions into a CO2-equivalent methodology, combined with further development of onboard emissions reduction technologies like catalysts.

 Regulation & certification